rmvdesign/digitalgarden/src/site/notes/Narrative/Locations/Worlds/Channel.md

 {"aliases":null,"tags":null,"dg-publish":true,"Station code":["N08"],"Universal Name":"","permalink":"/narrative/locations/worlds/channel/","dgPassFrontmatter":true}
 ---

-The Nexus of Stellar Nomads, colloquially known as the Channel, is an extensive flotilla of asteroids and space stations situated within the neutral zone sandwiched between the [[Narrative/Factions/Ring Worlds\|Ring Worlds]] and the [[Narrative/Factions/Sundom of Eris\|Sundom of Eris]].
+The Nexus of Stellar Nomads, colloquially known as the **Channel**, is an extensive flotilla of asteroids and space stations situated within the neutral zone sandwiched between the [[Narrative/Factions/Ring Worlds\|Ring Worlds]] and the [[Narrative/Factions/Sundom of Eris\|Sundom of Eris]].
 This astrogation waypoint operates primarily as an interstellar pit stop, bereft of any single governing body and largely relying upon a loose confederation of independent operators.

 Although primarily intended for the use of [[Narrative/Factions/Corporations/Porters United\|Porters]] - interstellar couriers famed for their long-haul voyages across the cosmos - the Channel also caters to a wide panoply of transient travellers.
 It proffers a range of services that, while not known for their luxury or high quality, cater comprehensively to the fundamental needs of a nomadic spacefaring populace.
 These essentials include refuelling and restocking services, basic accommodation facilities, relaxation amenities, and a bustling marketplace for procuring new contracts or trading goods.